JMANN240/tGUGtFALSC/README.md

 # Section 2: Let's Get Into Specifics
 Alright, here is where the meat of the guide begins.
 We will talk about a lot of things, so let's begin with some basics.

+**Note:** when I mention "robots", I think it would be best to keep in mind that most of the time I am not referring to humanoid robots, but rather a large amalgam of parts that complete one task.
+For examle, a robot that plants seeds in the ground will not be some little guy with arms and legs, but will be a machine that goes along a track, using a linear arm to place the seeds in the ground.

 ## Section 2.1: Energy
 We will begin with energy, without which nothing can be done.
 There are many sources of energy, but none are as dense and plentiful as [thorium](https://www.world-nuclear.org/information-library/current-and-future-generation/thorium.aspx#:~:text=Nature%20and%20sources%20of%20thorium,times%20more%20abundant%20than%20uranium.).
 Certainly hydrogen, solar, and wind are renewable, but they are not as energy rich as thorium.
 We must move away from resources such as coal, natural gas, and others that are inefficient and harmful to the earth.
 Let's go over a few quick points about thorium.